Jump to accessibility statement Jump to content

 Why is it important to support children's social conversation skills?

-Conversational ability is central to social integration with peers and is critical for oracy (which has recently been prioritised by the UK Education Secretary).
+Conversational ability is central to social integration with peers and is critical for oracy (which has been highlighted as an area of need in the recent UK government-commissioned Curriculum and Assessment Review).

 Good conversational ability is important for developing better peer relationships, while difficulties in this area are linked to poorer emotional and social outcomes.
 Recent changes to government priorities also highlight how oracy has an important role in developing good literacy skills and other educational outcomes.